EmiSunn/PSBBN-Definitive-Project-Gentoo-Support/README.md

 When running the [Game Installer](#install-games-and-apps), you will be given the option to enable **VMCs** for all your PS2 games.

-Both PS1 and PS2 games support **VMC Groups**, which allow certain games to interact with each other’s save data.
+Both PS1 and PS2 games support **VMC Groups**, enabling certain games to share a VMC and access save data created by other titles.
 For example, *Metal Gear Solid’s* Psycho Mantis can comment on other Konami games you've played, and money from Gran Turismo 3 can be transferred to Gran Turismo 4.

 ## Game ID
 **Game ID** for the **Retro GEM**, **MemCard Pro 2**, and **SD2PSX** is fully supported when launching PS1 games, PS2 games, and homebrew apps from the [PSBBN Game Collection](#game-collection) and [HOSDMenu](#hosdmenu), as well as physical PS1 and PS2 game discs.